nicoleciceron/nicoleciceron.github.io/README.md

 ## Learn the fundamentals of Tech Comm as you learn how to host your own Online Resume on GitHub Pages

-This README will show you on hosting a resume on GitHub pages in a very simple way.
-The practical steps in this tutorial also relate to Andrew Etter's book _Modern Technical Writing_ where you can learn about about the fundamtals of Techincal Communication especially creating good documentation.
+This README will show you how to host a resume on GitHub pages in a very simple way.
+The practical steps in this tutorial also relate to Andrew Etter's book _Modern Technical Writing_ where you can learn about about the fundamtals of Techincal Communication especially creating a good basic functional documentation.

 ## Table of Contents
 - [Overview](#audience)